DayuanTan/multicast-programming-multicast-ordering/README.md

 - For FIFO ordering and Causal ordering:
 1. Implement at least 3 process.
 Each has 2 threads, one for sending messages while another for receiving messages.
 2. Use vector clocks for clock synchronization and a vector of pre-sender sequence number data structure for message ordering.
-3. Use different updating rules for delivering and buffering, for FIFO and Causal respectively (see below figure).
+3. Use different updating rules for delivering and buffering, for FIFO and Causal respectively (see section 2.3 updating rules).

 - For Total ordering:
 1. Select one process as sequencer (leader) arbitrarily.
-Use sequencer-based approach (see below figure).
+Use sequencer-based approach (see section 2.3 updating rules).

 # 4. Implementation Explanation